basharatphd/basharatphd.github.io/_pages/students.md

 **Looking for the Lab's current members?** Please follow this link to find the Lab's team roster (past students, post-docs, researchers and visitors): *[Lab Roster!](/labroster/)*

+## Important Note to Students from Embargoed and Sanctioned Countries
+  - ** Note: ** Check if you are in one of the Embargoed and Sanctioned Countries [here](https://www.export.pitt.edu/embargoed-and-sanctioned-countries), if you are, please contact admissions office before applying, [here](http://admissions.rpi.edu/graduate/).
+  - As of Fall 2018, the following countries are in the embargoed list: Crimea - Region of Ukraine, Cuba, Iran, North Korea, Sudan, and Syria.
+  - Students from Iran, please pay particular notice, as I receive regular emails regarding admissions.

+  - As a national research institution in the United States, Rensselaer’s activities are subject to restrictions by the U.S. government, including export-related restrictions. *** This makes it increasingly difficult for the Institute to accept students or visitors who are nationals of embargoed countries. *** Unfortunately, if you are from of those embargoed countries, it is unlikely that RPI will grant you admission or visit permission.

 # About Joining my Team: ALSETLab

 - *Do you want to be part of the team?* please read on below!!!